alsaibie/me319/prelabs/prelab8.md

 \fig{/prelabs/pl8assets/snippet1}

 ## PWM Signal as input
-When using a microcontroller to regulate the voltage applied to a motor, it is likely that a PWM signal is used, the PWM signal will control the switching of a switching semiconductor or an H-Bridge motor driver circuit for instance.
+When using a microcontroller to regulate the voltage applied to a motor, it is likely that a PWM signal is used, the PWM signal will control a switching semiconductor or an H-Bridge motor driver circuit for instance.
 Let's look at the affect of changing the PWM signal frequency on the motor response to a step input.

 A function [`pwm`](/prelabs/pl8assets/pwm.m) is provided which returns an array of timed input values.